Testha.se/projects/wielerskalle/ddd/

 End of season without float:

-• try save WSK/earn WSK by trading
+• try save WFX/earn WFX by trading

 • just swap out your losers with winners (now you know who!) before season ends